stichtingsem/pilot-phase/Project Team/Meeting-29-January.md

   - Update: Adjusted designs will be available as pull request from the 1st of February after Clifton helps Danny with release on Stoplight/Github
 8. Adjust design Entitlment API (Add operation: Get all entitlements for a specific individual)
   - Action holder: Danny, Clifton
-  - Update:Adjusted designs will be available as pull request from the 1st of February after Clifton helps Danny with release on Stoplight/Github
+  - Update: Adjusted designs will be available as pull request from the 1st of February after Clifton helps Danny with release on Stoplight/Github
 10. Adjust design Catalogue (add stream codes)
   - Action holder: Edwin (Kees), Danny
   - Update: Edwin had contact with Danny on the streamcodes.
 They concluded that stream codes would stay part of the design and will be part of the adjusted designs (pull request)